-- ARP: Units in the ARP NOₓ program emitted 1.6 million tons of NOₓ in 2014, indicating that ARP sources reduced emissions by 6.5 million tons from the projected level in 2000 without the ARP, and over three times the Title IV NOₓ emission reduction objective.
+- ARP: Units in the ARP NOₓ program emitted 763,000 tons of NOₓ emissions in 2021.
+Sources reduced emissions by 7.3 million tons from the projected level in 2000 without the ARP, over three times the program’s NOₓ emission reduction objective.

-- CAIR and ARP: In 2014, the sixth year of operation of the CAIR NOₓ annual program, sources in both the CAIR NOₓ annual program and the ARP together emitted 1.7 million tons, a reduction of 4.7 million tons (73 percent reduction) from 1990 levels, 3.5 million tons (67 percent reduction) from 2000, and 2.0 million tons (54 percent reduction) from 2005 levels.
+- CSAPR and ARP: In 2021, the seventh year of operation of the CSAPR NOₓ annual program, sources in both the CSAPR NOₓ annual program and the ARP together emitted 779,000 tons, a reduction of 5.6 million tons (88 reduction) from 1990 levels, 4.4 million tons (85 percent reduction) from 2000, and 2.9 million tons (79 percent reduction) from 2005 levels.

 Annual NOₓ State-by-State Emissions